New Student Resources

-All new students are required to attend New Student Orientation.
+All new students are required to attend New Student Orientation and Welcome Weekend.
 The programs held during Orientation are designed to provide you with important information, help you to learn more about Seton Hall, and to connect you with other new students.

-Your specific schedule is determined by which group you are in (for Freshmen) or by your last name (for Transfers).
-Freshmen are notified by their Peer Adviser and their Mentor which group they are in.
+Your specific schedule is determined by which group you are in (for freshmen) or by your last name (for transfers).
+Freshmen are notified by their peer advisor and their Academic Advisor which group they are in.

 We are excited to welcome you to the Seton Hall University Pirate family and can't wait to have you aboard.
 Go Pirates!

 Your first year at Seton Hall University is critical to your academic success.
-To help you build a strong foundation, Freshman Studies will be your primary guide to success.
-The Mentors and Peer Advisers, whom you will meet at your New Student Orientation, will guide you through your first year at Seton Hall University.
-At your New Student Orientation you will register for your courses and participate in your first college course, University Life.
+To help you build a strong foundation, the Center for Academic Success will be your primary guide to success.
+The Academic Advisors and peer advisors, whom you will meet over the summer, will guide you through your first year at Seton Hall University.
+Over the summer, you will register for your courses and participate in your first college course, University Life.
 Among those experiences you will also be introduced to the following

 Housing and Residence Life